preemptive/dasho-samples/java/multidir/README.md

 ## Overview

-Demonstrates DashO using multiple class directories as inputs and outputting multiple directories using `merge="false"`.
+Demonstrates using DashO with multiple class directories as inputs.
+It will output multiple directories because of the `merge="false"` setting.

 ## Setup

-See the main [README](../README.md) for the neccesary requirements.
+See the main [README](../README.md) for the requirements.

 ## Running